NaN stands for Not a Number and indicates that the data is missing.

 Observations containing a value of NaN are automatically filtered from any analyses if the question they appear in is numeric.
 That is:

-- NaN values have no impact upon analyses based only upon questions of the type: Pick One (Nominal in Displayr), Pick One – Multi (Nominal - Multi in Displayr), Pick Any (Binary - Multi in Displayr) and Pick Any – Grid (Binary - Grid in Displayr), except where numeric statistics, such as Average and Average are being displayed using Statistics – Right or Statistics – Below.
+- NaN values have no impact upon analyses based only upon questions of the type: Nominal, Nominal - Multi, Binary - Multi and Binary - Grid, except where numeric statistics, such as Average and Average are being displayed using Statistics – Right or Statistics – Below.
 To automatically filter a value of these questions requires the selection of the category as Missing Data in the Value Attributes.

 - When used to construct JavaScript Variables, NaN values are treated as being missing values.

-- NaN settings are ignored in Pick Any (Binary - Multi in Displayr), Pick Any - Compact (Binary - Multi (Compact) in Displayr), and Pick Any - Grid (Binary - Grid in Displayr) questions, and any variables in such questions only have values of 0 and 1.
+- NaN settings are ignored in Binary - Multi, Binary - Multi (Compact), and Binary - Grid variable sets, and any variables in such questions only have values of 0 and 1.

 - NaN values in variables used as weights are given a weight of 0.